AshwiniKurady/AshwiniKurady/README.md

 ### Hi there  👋

 I’m  Ashwini!
-I do content on Data anlytics, Machine Learning and Web Design projects.I currently enjoy learning Data analysis using Power BI.
+I do content on Machine Learning, Data Analysis and Business Intelligence and Web Design projects.
 You can check out my linkedIn profile at https://www.linkedin.com/in/upadhyashwini/